Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Misbelief by Dan Ariely
+1. Children of Nazis by Tania Crasnianski
 2. Star Wars: The Paradise Snare by A. C. Crispin

-### Current Book Completed Count as of 5/11/26
+### Current Book Completed Count as of 5/29/26

-Non-fiction - 4\
+Non-fiction - 5\
 Fiction - 5